zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/include-graph.md

 ---
 Name: Include Graph
-LastMod: 2024-02-05
+LastMod: 2025-06-24
 ---

 # Include Graph

-The `BulkOperation.IncludeGraph` option allow you to `INSERT/UPDATE/MERGE` entities by including the child entities graph.
+The `BulkOperation.IncludeGraph` option allows you to `INSERT/UPDATE/MERGE` entities by including the child entities graph.

 In the following example, the `IncludeGraph` is enabled and the list of `Invoice` is added to the database using `BulkInsert`.